lonesometraveler/tosca/README.md

 > A major version will be released only when the APIs remain stable and unchanged for an extended period.
-> This approach aims to provide clearer and more precise APIs, shaped by user feedback and suggestions during the initial stages of the project
+> This approach aims to provide clearer and more precise APIs, shaped by user feedback and suggestions during the initial stages of the project.

 `tosca` is an IoT framework thought to be secure, flexible and customizable.